FarronF/limerick-council-meetings/meetings/2023/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 22nd June 2023.md

 Finally An Cathoirleach, on behalf of the Elected Members made clear that antisocial

-behavior would not be tolerated.---
+behavior would not be tolerated.
+---
 A time frame as follows was agreed – an update would be provided where appropriate at

 the July meeting, and the Executive would aim towards having a mediator appointed by